-We note in passing that, while FIRST is a function that may be applied to a string (in general) and to a nonterminal (in particular) and may yield an empty set, FOLLOW is a function that is almost invariably applied to a non-terminal (only) and must yield a non-empty set if it is to be of any use in applying Rule 2.
+We note in passing that, while FIRST is a function that may be applied to a string (in general) and to a non-terminal (in particular) and may yield an empty set, FOLLOW is a function that is almost invariably applied to a nullable non-terminal (only) and must yield a non-empty set if it is to be of any use in applying Rule 2.
+Although we can define FOLLOW(A) for any non-terminal, the calculation is only ever useful for nullable non-terminals.